 The two features are similar, and both are closely related to the mechanism provided by the asm instruction in the GNU C compiler.
-Full understanding and use of the facilities in this package requires understanding the asm instruction, see Section "Assembler Instructions with C Expression Operands" in Using the GNU Compiler Collection (GCC).
+Full understanding and use of the facilities in this package requires understanding the asm instruction as described in Using the GNU Compiler Collection (GCC) by Richard Stallman.
+The relevant section is titled "Extensions to the C Language Family" \Rightarrow "Assembler Instructions with C Expression Operands".